charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-01.md

 We have reached a point where we know both what we want and what technology can provide it.
 MediaWiki is that technology.
-In the blog posts that follow, we will detail the reasons we think MediaWiki is the best choice for Zettelkasten software, and how we've used MediaWiki features to supercharge our notetaking, thinking, and information retention.
+In the blog posts that follow, we will detail the reasons we think MediaWiki is the best choice for zettelkasten software, and how we've used MediaWiki features to supercharge our note-taking, thinking, and information retention.

 ## Zettelkasten Is Not A Public Wiki